abdes/submodule-docker-dev-workflow/README.md

 > More documentation of the design and structure of the containerization will
 > come later.

+### Quick start

 All modules are dockerized.
-To get started with the testing, clone the development repo and do this from the development repo root:
+To get started with the testing, clone the development repo as described in '[Setting up the development environment as a developer](#setting-up-the-development-environment-as-a-developer)' and do this from the development repo root:

 ```shell
 $ cd server && npm install